-An in-depth look at literature of the period, this course examines perhaps "Beowulf", the Old English elegy, verse romances, the lyric or medieval drama.
+An in-depth look at literature of the period, this course examines such works as "Beowulf," the Old English elegy, verse romances, the lyric or medieval drama.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)

 English 489 is an in-depth study of a particular genre of English literature or a comparative study of more than one genre.
 Genres covered may include epic poetry, lyric poetry, the short story, the 19th-century novel, the 20th-century novel, modern poetry, drama, nonfiction and film.
 (3 crs.)